LGBTQ rights in Spain: Transgender and intersex rights

 Many of Spain's autonomous communities have their own laws which allow trans people to change their legal gender identity.
 Catalonia (since 2014), Andalucía (since 2014), Valencia (since 2014), Extremadura (since 2015), Balearic Islands (since 2016), Madrid (2016–2023), Murcia (since 2016), Navarre (since 2017), Aragón (since 2018), Basque Country (since 2019), Cantabria (since 2020), Canary Islands (since 2021), La Rioja (since 2022), and Castilla-La Mancha (since 2022) allow trans people to self-declare their gender identity.
 In Galicia, a gender change requires a medical diagnosis.

 In 2023, a new right-wing government in Madrid repealed several legal protections and recognitions for trans people.
 Trans people may now only have their legal gender updated on ID after it has been recognized on national documents.

 Intersex infants in Spain may not be given unnecessary medical interventions to have their sex characteristics altered after the passage of the Trans Law on 16 February 2023.
 Previous to that, it had been banned in several autonomous communities: Andalusia, Aragon, the Balearic Islands, Extremadura, Madrid, Murcia, Navarre, and Valencia.
 Human rights groups consider these surgeries unnecessary and, they argue, should only be performed if the applicant consents to the operation (i.e. has reached the age of 18).
 In April 2019, the Catalan Department of Labor, Social Affairs and Families announced that official documents in Catalonia would include the option "non-binary" alongside male and female.

 Blood donation

-Gay and bisexual men are allowed to donate blood in Spain.
+Men who have sex with men (MSM) are allowed to donate blood in Spain.
 For anyone regardless of sexual orientation, the deferral period is six months following the start of a new sexual partnership.